 If your teen driver was in a car accident because of another driver, you can generally take legal action on their behalf to hold the at-fault motorist responsible.
 This is possible under the Mississippi Civil Code, which allows victims to pursue cases against negligent drivers.

-Whether the careless party was a teenager or older, if you suffered injuries because of someone’s careless or reckless actions you might be able to file an insurance claim or civil lawsuit.
-To do so, you will need to prove:
+Whether the careless party was a teenager or older, if you suffered injuries because of someone’s careless or reckless actions our auto accident lawyer might be able to file an insurance claim or civil lawsuit.
+To do so, we will need to prove:

 - The driver had a responsibility to do or not do something under the law.